The name Diebold Nixdorf Incorporated (DBD) should be kept on your radar - The Dwinnex

-As of close of business last night, Diebold Nixdorf Incorporated’s stock clocked out at $1.84, up 5.14% from its previous closing price of $1.75.
-In other words, the price has increased by $+0.0900 from its previous closing price.
-On the day, 1964156 shares were traded.
-DBD stock price reached its highest trading level at $1.9500 during the session, while it also had its lowest trading level at $1.8150.
+In the latest session, Diebold Nixdorf Incorporated (NYSE: DBD) closed at $1.29 down -11.03% from its previous closing price of $1.45.
+In other words, the price has decreased by -$0.1600 from its previous closing price.
+On the day, 3564674 shares were traded.
+DBD stock price reached its highest trading level at $1.5100 during the session, while it also had its lowest trading level at $1.2600.

 5 Undervalued Stocks For 2023